polyneme/maggtomic/README.md

 `snappy` option and lower CPU usage (and also higher compression rate) than the `zlib` option (previously the only built-in alternative to `snappy`).
 - *transactions*: A performance concern in the sense that losing data is poor performance (!).
-MongoDB supports multi-document transactions as of 4.0 (and across a shared deployment as of 4.2), and configurable write- and read-concern levels.
+MongoDB supports multi-document transactions as of 4.0 (and across a sharded deployment as of 4.2), and configurable write- and read-concern levels.

 There is also the matter of supporting analogues to Datomic schema, query, and